dpemmons/typedef/README.md

 Typedef is a statically typed data declaration language, intended for interface definition and generation, data serialization, and string templating.
 It compiles to C++ (with other languages planned).

 The language is ***in active development***; the gramamr is stabilizing but still incomplete and may change.
-Code generation is very incomplete.
+Code generation is incomplete.
+Docs are very incomplete.
+As are tests.
+It may not compile.
+It will probably eat your homework.

 ## Documentation (Incomplete, In-Progress)